Nichkhun: 2017–2020: Further acting and variety show roles, debut as soloist

 On October 28, 2019, Nichkhun announced the release of his second mini album in Japan titled Story of... and his solo concerts of the same name.
 On December 19, his album Story of... was released digitally simultaneously in Japan and Korea.
 The physical format of the album was released on December 25.
 Nichkhun held his Story of... concerts on December 26–27, 2019 in Osaka and on January 6–7, 2020 in Tokyo.

 In 2019, Nichkhun was a co-host of the music variety program We K-Pop.
 In 2020, Nichkhun became a fixed member of the variety show Idol on Quiz as part of the senior idols team.
 Also in 2020, Nichkhun joined the Thai audition program The Brothers' School of Gentlemen as a mentor along with Jesdaporn Pholdee, Ananda Everingham and Mario Maurer.
 However, in the midst of filming, he was forced to return to South Korea as the COVID-19 pandemic worsened in Thailand.
 The participants selected from the program eventually debuted in 2022 as T-pop boy group Proxie.

 On May 22, 2020, his Thai romantic comedy My Bubble Tea began airing on Viu and starred Phiravich Attachitsataporn and Manasaporn Chanchalerm.
-The Viu Original drama revolves around Manasaporn's character who concocts a special tea so that she can make her boss (played by Nichkhun) fall in love with her.
+The Viu Original drama revolves around Chanchalerm's character who concocts a special tea so that she can make her boss (played by Nichkhun) fall in love with her.
 The highly-rated drama won several awards at the 2020 Asian Academy Creative Awards, including a Best Supporting Actor (Thailand) for his role.

-On September 21, 2020, Nichkhun and Day6's Jae Park took on role as a member of crime-fighting boyband "4 2 Sing" in the third season of Big Hero 6: The Series.
-Nichkhun played twins Dae and Hyun-ki, one half of the boy band "4 2 Sing", while Jae Park played another set of twins, Kwang-sun and Ye Joon, the other half of "4 2 Sing."

-On October 25, 2020, Nichkhun and 2019 Miss Korea Kim Sae-yeon hosted the Asia Contents Awards & Global OTT Awards.
+On September 21, Nichkhun and Day6's Jae Park voiced the roles of the fictional crime-fighting boyband 4 2 Sing for an episode of the third season of Big Hero 6: The Series.
+On October 25, Nichkhun and 2019 Miss Korea Kim Sae-yeon hosted the Asia Contents Awards & Global OTT Awards.